McCleary--Rubin reconstruction for simple forest-skein groups: Rigid actions for forest-skein groups

 One can characterise $G$ and $G^T$ inside $G^V$ using these orders.
+The following can be found in \cite[Prop.~6.1]{Brothier22}.

-\begin{proposition} \cite[Proposition 6.1]{Brothier22} Let $\leqslant$ be the total order of $\fC$ and $Cr$ the cyclic order deduced from it.
+\begin{proposition}[characterising FS type with orders] Let $\leqslant$ be the total order of $\fC$ and $Cr$ the cyclic order deduced from it.
 The subgroup of $g\in G^V$ that preserves the order $\leqslant$ (resp.~the cyclic order $Cr$) is equal to $G$ (resp.~$G^T$). \end{proposition}